-The World Cup match that 'both teams want to lose'
+The World Cup match 'both teams might want to lose'

 (CNN)Sometimes winning isn't everything.

-Just ask football fans from England and Belgium, many of whom would rather their team loses Thursday night's Group H encounter.
+Just ask football fans from England and Belgium, many of whom would rather their team loses Thursday night's Group G encounter.

 Both countries have already guaranteed qualification for the World Cup's round of 16, courtesy of victories against group stage rivals Panama and Tunisia.